dfinity/dfx-extensions/extensions/sns/README.md

 ### Examples

-Submit a proposal using a known NeuronId
+Submit a proposal using a known NeuronId.

 ```
 dfx sns propose --neuron-id 42 sns_init.yaml